BrobstonCreations/yet-another-smart-vent/README.md

 ## Future Features
 - Make open/close calibration slightly less sensitive.
-- Experiment with 12x12 vent.
 - Add the ability to move the vent to a specific position between 0% and 100%.
+- Investigate ESPHome as a potential option to decrease this project's complexity.
 - Test vents when furnace is heating.
-(I'm currently printing with [3DFuel Pro PLA+](https://www.3dfuel.com/collections/pro-pla/products/pro-pla-midnight-black-1-75mm) which should work just fine.)
+(I'm currently printing with [3DFuel Pro PLA+](https://www.3dfuel.com/collections/pro-pla/products/pro-pla-midnight-black-1-75mm) which should work just fine)
 - Integrate a lever to manually open/close vent louvers.
 - Investigate power saving options for battery pack use.
-- Investigate ESPHome as a potential option to decrease this project's complexity.
 - Subscribe to an MQTT topic to clear the configuration.
 - Subscribe to an MQTT topic to rerun the initial open/close calibration.
 - Subscribe to an MQTT topic published by the central vent system to open the vent when that system is offline.